 Most of these impacted wisdom teeth will need to be surgically removed.
 At Amazing Smiles our dentist have experience in dealing with most surgical impacted wisdom teeth.

-Why are OPG needed to see wisdom teeth ?
+Why are OPG needed in dentistry?

 What is General anaesthetics for wisdom teeth removal?

 The dentist can give patient option of having the wisdom teeth removed under general anaesthetics or local anaesthetics.
 General anaesthetics is a procedure where the patient is put to sleep by the anaesthetist at the private hospital.
 General anaesthetics will require patient to be booked into the local private hospital for day surgery where they will be admitted in the morning and released in the afternoon.
 The procedure can take longer than 1 hour depending on how many teeth to be removed and how difficult it will be.
 The patient will be given instruction on how to take care for after extraction and medications.